dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 `drupal list site`
 ![](https://github.com/dennisinteractive/drupal_console_commands/raw/gh-pages/images/drupal-list-site-checkout.png)

-I implemented all commands from the list above but site:new.
-I came up with the idea of using chains to do it.
+I implemented all commands from the list above but *site:new*.
+I came up with the idea of using **chains** to do it.

 ## 3. <a name="head-using-chains">Using chains</a>
 Using chains to do what [*site:new*](#cmd-site-new) does makes the pull request above redundant, but on the other hand we don’t have to wait for it to be ported to Drupal console launcher.
-Also by using chains, we can eliminate some redundant code.
+Also by using chains, we can reduce the amount of code.

 File: *chain-site-new.yml*
 ```javascript